 Night workers' hours of work

 In general the maximum average working week is 48 hours.
-Normally, a night worker should not work more than an average of 8 hours in a 24-hour period.
+As a night worker, you should not work more than an average of 8 hours in a 24-hour period.

-Health and safety
+Your health and safety rights

-How to apply
+How to make a complaint

 The Health and Safety Authority has published a booklet, Guidance for Employers and Employees on Night and Shift Work (pdf).